Odyssey Episode 11 Summary: Calypso and the Phaeacians

 What Happens in This Episode?

-After the last ship is destroyed, Odysseus washes up on Ogygia, where Calypso keeps him for years.
+After the last ship is destroyed, Odysseus washes up on Ogygia, where Calypso keeps him for seven years.
 She loves him and offers immortality, but he sits on the shore longing for home.

 The gods finally order Calypso to release him.
 Poseidon wrecks the raft, but Odysseus reaches Scheria, land of the Phaeacians, where Nausicaa and her people show him generous hospitality.